La1c/WeatherApp/README.md

 Simple weather app.

 In current version:
- * Showes current temperature, city name and forecast for a day
+ * Shows current temperature, city name and forecast for a day

 TO-DO:
   * Complete second screen